 You will have breakfast at the hotel, and then take a local bus departing from Kathmandu to Arughat early in the morning.
 Arughat is a seven-hour drive from Kathmandu.
 You walk through a stone-paved trail towards the north of the valley which is along the bank of the Budi Gandaki River and has significant rice farmland on the way with a small forest.
-You will walk past Magar and Gurung village along the way.
+You will walk past Magar and Gurung villages along the way.
 You can stay overnight at Soti Khola.

 Day 04: Trek to Machha Khola (930m) - 6 hours

 After breakfast, you will walk from Soti Khola towards the north of the valley.
 You will witness farm terraces along the way and pass the Sal forest.
 You will walk through the bank of a river and along the rocky trail that leads to Machha Khola.
-Stay overnight at lodge.
+Stay overnight at the lodge.

 Day 05: Trek to Jagat (1,410m) - 6 hours

 After breakfast, you will walk a narrow trail that leads to the bank of the Budi Gandaki River.
 You can also take a hot bath at Tatopani (Hot Springs) You will walk towards the villages of Dovan and Yaruphant and then reach Jagat.
-Stay overnight in Lodge.
+Stay overnight in the Lodge.

 Day 06: Trek to Dyang (1,800m) - 6 hours

-After breakfast, you will hike uphill to the rocky ridge to Salleri and gradually descend to Setibas.
+After breakfast, you will hike uphill to the rocky ridge of Salleri and gradually descend to Setibas.
 After crossing a suspension bridge, you will climb up to Philim, a big Gurung village.
 You will need to pass the Budhi Gandaki which leads to the west bank and then the east bank to cross DyangKhola.
 You will walk towards Dyang village.
-Stay overnight at lodge.
+Stay overnight at the lodge.

 Day 07: Trek to Namrung (2630m) - 4 hours, through Ghap (2,160m) - 5 hours

 You will walk from Deng crossing the Budhi Gandaki.
-You will follow the north bank and then ascend to Rana at 1980mYou will head west to Budhi Gandaki valley and land to Sringi Valley.
-You then pass through Mani walls.
+You will follow the north bank and then ascend to Rana at 1980mYou will head west to Budhi Gandaki Valley and land to Sringi Valley.
+You then pass through Mani's walls.
 Around the corner, you will reach Ghap.
 You will walk up to the river upstream and pass dense forests.
 You will cross the river to see a fascinating narrow gorge.
 You will then get to Namrung village.
-You will see the majestic peak HimalChuli from there.
+You will see the majestic peak of HimalChuli from there.
 After that, the trail leads to Chortens and you will see much barley along the way.
-Stay overnight at lodge.
+Stay overnight at the lodge.

 Day 08: Trek to Samagaon (3,530m) - 5/6 hours

 The trail passes through a dense forest and displays the beautiful mountains.
 You will reach Shyala village and then pass a large Chorten.
 A little further down you will enter Sama.
 In the evening you can also visit a monastery in Sama that is located at the far end of the village.
 For breathtaking views; you can hike up for 45 minutes and reach the Birendra Lake.
-Stay overnight at Lodge.
+Stay overnight at the Lodge.

 Day 09: Acclimatize day

 You need a day to acclimatize to the sudden change in altitude to avoid altitude sickness.
 You can visit the nearby landmarks in Sama.
 You can also look at the astonishing views of the lovely mountains surrounding the area.
-Stay overnight at lodge.
+Stay overnight at the lodge.